viyer-1/imagepdf/README.md

-# Image ↔ PDF Converter (Open Source Edition)
+# Image ↔ PDF Converter

 A professional, privacy-focused desktop application for bidirectional conversion between images and PDF documents.
-All conversions happen locally on your machine—your files never leave your computer.
+All conversions happen locally on your machine.
+Your files never leave your computer.

 ![App Screenshot](desktop-app/screenshots/main_window_with_files.png)